jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Let the beauty of what you love be what you do.
+To be aware of a single shortcoming in oneself is more useful than to be aware of a thousand in someone else.
-- Rumi
+- Dalai Lama

-Updated on: [8/18/2024]
+Updated on: [8/25/2024]
 <!-- #quoteEnd -->
 </pre>